menghanhui/r3bl.blog/about/index.md

   feature: abstract-1-3
 ---

-You can find the short version of my portfolio by downloading my resume (available in [English](https://drive.google.com/file/d/0By-yP9sfB84VY0cxeGV4THNNbTQ/view?usp=sharing) and [Bosnian](https://drive.google.com/file/d/0By-yP9sfB84VWENhQmtJX0x4cTg/view?usp=sharing) language).
+This is the text-only version.
+If you want to see my portfolio in a more well-designed way, check out [my personal website](https://aleksandar-todorovic.github.io).
+Alternatively, you can also download the short version of my portfolio by downloading my resume (available in [English](https://aleksandar-todorovic.github.io/assets/portfolio-en.pdf) and [Bosnian](https://drive.google.com/file/d/0By-yP9sfB84VWENhQmtJX0x4cTg/view?usp=sharing) language).
 You can also download a pack filled with .pdf versions of my certificates [here](https://drive.google.com/file/d/0By-yP9sfB84VaFdUeU5kUXdTams/view?usp=sharing).

 ## Summary